tiffanymonroe/wdi-remote-gizmo/unit_1/w03d01/homework/README.md

     - https://www.youtube.com/watch?v=iQIj7Lu64M4&index=22&list=PLdnONIhPScST0Vy4LrIZiYKpFNoxgyH7J
     - https://www.youtube.com/watch?v=GYygtVolViM&index=23&list=PLdnONIhPScST0Vy4LrIZiYKpFNoxgyH7J

-1. Take a look at [this image](https://blog.red-website-design.co.uk/wp-content/uploads/2016/12/7-Web-Design-UX-Trends-for-2017-Is-Your-Site-Up-to-Date-1.jpg) block out the different sections of it (which column goes where, etc)
+2. Setup a new folder and files:
+  - Create a new folder called `layout_practice` inside your `homework` folder.
-    - To do this, create an `index.html` and `index.css` file.
-Write your code in these files
+  - Inside `layout_practice`, create an `index.html` and `style.css` file.
+  - Write your code for the exercise below in these files

+3. Take a look at [this image](https://blog.red-website-design.co.uk/wp-content/uploads/2016/12/7-Web-Design-UX-Trends-for-2017-Is-Your-Site-Up-to-Date-1.jpg)

+  - Create this layout.
   - The colors do not have to be exact (or even close)
   - The fonts do not matter
   - The images can be any image

 **Commit 7** <br>
 <hr>